 Twice the Resolution of Conventional Optical Microscopes

-N-SIM doubles the resolution of conventional optical microscopes (to approx 85 nm) by combining “Structured Illumination Microscopy” technology licensed from UCSF with Nikon’s renowned CFI Apo TIRF 100x oil objective lens (N.A.
+N-SIM doubles the resolution of conventional optical microscopes (~115nm in 3D SIM mode*) by combining “Structured Illumination Microscopy” technology licensed from UCSF with Nikon’s renowned CFI Apo TIRF 100x oil objective lens (N.A.
 1.49).

 Dedicated Super-resolution Objectives